search-rug/search-rug.github.io/_projects/3-ruiyin-architecture-erosion.md

 members:
   - "Prof. dr. ir.
 Paris Avgeriou"
   - "Ruiyin Li"
 short: "This research project aims to increase understanding of architecture erosion and provide strategies for mitigating its effects.
-Our objective is to assist researchers and practitioners in detecting and mitigating architecture erosion, with the aim of (partially) resolving this issue.
+Our objective is to assist researchers and practitioners in detecting and mitigating architecture erosion, with the aim of (partially) resolving this issue."
 logo:
 ---